yawyd/Mycodo/docs/Supported-Functions.md

 ##### Measurement A

 - Type: Select Measurement
-- Selections: Input, Math, Function,
+- Selections: Input, Math, Function
 - Description: Measurement to replace a

 ##### Measurement A Max Age